jsanz/elastic-workshop/docs/02-elasticsearch.md

 ### Querying

-Filter by value, get only a number of columns and order the results
+[Filter][bool] by value, get only a number of columns and order the results

 ```
 GET flight_tracking*/_search